Kristofer Lund

 You have learnt how threshold signatures allow ICP canisters to interact natively with other blockchains, securely holding assets and signing transactions.
 This capability opens up a world of possibilities for decentralized applications and cross-chain interactions.

-Using Internet Computer lingo, we call this capability “chain fusion”, where different blockchains can seamlessly interact and share assets without the need for intermediaries.
+Using Internet Computer lingo, we call this capability “Chain Fusion”, where different blockchains can seamlessly interact and share assets without the need for intermediaries.

-Examples of chain fusion use cases include:
+Examples of Chain Fusion use cases include:

 1. Decentralized Exchanges (DEXs): Canisters can securely hold assets from multiple chains and facilitate trustless swaps between them.